jkobject/jkobject.github.io/_projects/predicting-dependencies-from-enhancers.md

 #### RNA sequencing after CRISPR RNP experiment

-We used RNP induced CRISPR to target CTRC of MV411 and then RNA sequenced it in triplicate.
+We used RNP induced CRISPR to target CTRC of MV411 and after 72h, RNA sequenced it in triplicate.

 However sequencing and targets were made by different groups and found a batch effect.
 We did not corrected for it (see my soon to be [released blog][21] post on why correcting for batch effect -especially in computational biology- is most often not a good idea).
 We continued our analysis and applied [DESeq][20] to the data.
 We found out some interesting relations and tried to display it in a correlation matrix of each experiment over its differential expression.